 AIG makes no secret of its passion in calling out overpricing in community stores throughout the NT, and this site offers a resource for people to compare the prices in their community store, with prices in the Barunga Store.
 We’re confident we have the best prices in the NT for essentials, and we want all community store customers to know what an alternate pricing structure looks like.

 “A very important side effect of the site will be transparency in pricing.
 Anyone can log onto the site and see the prices in the Barunga store.
 If there is a difference in the price of the same product in their store, they have every right to ask why.
 Change comes from knowledge and we hope this site can be used as a tool to educate people about the prices others have in their stores”.
-Steve Smith, AIG CEO
+SS CEO

 People are frustrated and powerless

 People in communities throughout the NT are feeling frustrated and powerless to challenge the prices in their stores, and we want to give them some tools in fighting for their food security rights.
 Obviously, this website isn’t going to be the silver bullet in fairer pricing, but another tool in the toolbox to challenge the status quo of pricing practices throughout the NT.

 It’s a similar concept to the petrol pricing websites that publicise petrol prices per region, and were very effective when they first started in calling out unethical pricing and giving people the information they needed to make informed choices.

 In the longer term the petrol pricing websites achieved a more even price structure by naming and shaming petrol stations that were price gouging.
 We hope our website will bring the whole pricing issue out into the open a bit more, and eventually stop people being ripped off in their community store.

 Prices on essentials in the Barunga Store are matching Woolies in Katherine which is a significant achievement through shopping around for suppliers, limiting profits on essentials like fruit and vegetables, and not receiving rebates from suppliers for stocking their products.